-- (1) Locate the contaminated area with the most appropriate detector. - (2) Remove contaminated clothing. - (3) Flush affected areas of skin with copious quantities of lukewarm water for several minutes. - (4) Monitor the contaminated area.
+(1) Locate the contaminated area with the

+- most appropriate detector.
+Record the time of initial contamination and Net counts per minute (CPM). - (2) Remove contaminated clothing. - (3) Flush affected areas of skin with copious quantities of lukewarm water for several minutes. - (4) Monitor the contaminated area and record CPM.
 If contamination persists, wash with mild soap (non-abrasive).
-Gently work the lather into the contaminated skin for three minutes.
-Rinse thoroughly. - (5) Monitor and repeat step (4) if contamination persists. - (6) Monitor, and if contamination persists, use cold cream or baby oil to clean the skin. - (7) Monitor, and if contamination persists, do nothing more.
+Gently work thelather into the contaminated skin for three minutes.
+Rinse thoroughly. - (5) Monitor, record CPM and time, and repeat step (4) if contamination persists. - (6) Monitor, record CPM and time, and contamination persists, use cold cream or baby oil to clean the skin. - (7) Monitor, record CPM, and time and if contamination persists, do nothing more.
 Do not use abrasives or caustic detergents.
 At this point the contamination is bound to the skin and any further manipulation could easily result in injuring or defatting the tissue which would result in internal contamination. - (8) Call the emergency response number (ext.
 3333).
 Then notify your supervisor and the Radiation Safety Officer (ext.
-5530).
+5530) immediately.